Odishas Nandankanan Zoo plans rewilding of captive-born tigers

-The authorities of Odishas Nandankanan Zoo on Friday said they have prepared a roadmap to rewild captive-born tigers in order to increase their number in the states forests.
+The authorities of Odishas Nandankanan Zoo have said they have prepared a roadmap to rewild captive-born tigers in order to increase their number in the states forests.

+Rewilding is a conservation strategy used to promote biodiversity in an area by reintroducing plant and animal species that have been decreased mainly because of humans.

 The Nandankanan Zoo presently houses 26 tigers including 16 normal-coloured Royal Bengal Tigers, seven white RBTs and three melanistic tigers.